shindo911/school-project/README.md

       25. Export attendance list to a csv file
       26. Search and view scoreboard of a course
       27. Export a scoreboard to a csv file
-• Lecturer:
       28. Import scoreboard of a course (midterm, final, lab, bonus)
       29. Edit grade of a student
       30. View a scoreboard
-• Student:
       31. Check-in.
       32. View check-in result
       33. View his/her scores of a course
       34. View schedules

-*Node : there are some bugs when you run this program because this is the beta  :)*
+*Note : there are some bugs when you run this program because this is the beta  :)*